GSA/digitalgov.gov/content/news/2015/04/2015-04-06-using-personas-to-better-understand-customers-usa-gov-case-study.md

 We’re sharing the personas across our organization and creating journey maps based on these personas and the common questions/scenarios they experience.
 The personas may evolve as we journey map, and we plan to revisit them annually to make sure we’re in step with customer motivations, emotions, goals, needs and behaviors.
 In the future, we plan to conduct first-person research with current and potential customers of USA.gov to inform our customer understanding and their associated journeys.

 We will continue our persona development process to include [USAGov en Espa&#241;ol](https://www.usa.gov/espanol/) (_formerly known as GobiernoUSA.gov_) and future customers.
 This will ensure that we understand and meet ever changing needs.
-The [complete list of our four personas is available](https://s3.amazonaws.com/digitalgov/_legacy-img/2015/04/USA.gov-Personas-March-2015.pdf) [PDF].
+The [complete list of our four personas is available](https://s3.amazonaws.com/digitalgov/_legacy-img/2015/04/USA.gov-Personas-March-2015.pdf) (PDF, 1.9 MB, 5 pages).

 In a future post, we will share examples of the customer journey maps associated with our personas.